-Dr Christie has taught in universities in Canada and the United States, in Faculties of Law, and Departments of Philosophy and Indigenous Studies.
-Most recently he was an Assistant Professor at Osgoode Hall Law School (1998 – 2004) where he also acted as Director of the Intensive Program in Aboriginal Lands, Resources and Governments.
+Dr Christie has taught in universities in Canada and the United States, in Faculties of Law, and Departments of Philosophy and Indigenous Studies, including Assistant Professor at Osgoode Hall Law School (1998-2004) where he also acted as Director of the Intensive Program in Aboriginal Lands, Resources and Governments.
 Dr Christie’s research fields include Aboriginal legal issues, legal theory, and tort.
 His ancestry is Inupiat/Inuvialuit.

 Ms Darlene Johnston, Associate Professor, Law; Academic Director, Indigenous Legal Studies Program

 Professor Johnston is a member of the Chippewa Nawash First Nation in Ontario.
 Her teaching areas include Indigenous legal traditions, Canadian Aboriginal and treaty rights, and law & colonialism.
 Her current research focuses on the relationship between totemic identity, territoriality and governance.